makersall/toolkit/pages/faq.md

 ---
 layout: content
-title: FAQ
+title: Frequently Asked Questions
 image: 'paint-brushes-1366198-pxh.jpg'
 ---

-## Isn't Coding Too Hard to Expect Most People to Do It?
+### Isn't Coding Too Hard to Expect Most People to Do It?

 Today, there's no way to know how many people could become skilled enough at coding to make a living either as a full-fledged developer or a power user or blue-collar coder.
 The reason we can't yet answer the question is that we haven't tried with the degree of commitment and the amount of resources necessary to find out.